 Exposure: Full sun to partial shade

 All are cool season plants that grow quickly and then bolt.
-Direct sow with frost protection (a cloche or heavy row cover) as early as February, or without protection from early March to late May.
+Direct sow with frost protection (a cloche or heavy row cover) as early as late winter, or without protection from four weeks before the last frost date to eight weeks after.
 Sowing short rows every 2-3 weeks allows for a fairly constant harvest time.
-Sow again in August and September, and provide frost protection by the end of October.
+Sow again in late summer, and provide frost protection as the first frost date approaches.

 Ideal pH: 6.0-6.8.
 1 cup of complete organic fertilizer will provide sufficient nutrition to 3m (10′) of row.
 Choi Sum is harvested just before it flowers, so keep a close watch on each row.
 Pac Choi can be harvested at any stage, but if you want full-sized plants, watch for signs of bolting.
 Flower buds will appear at the centre of each plant, and a stem will form quickly as the plant turns from urn-shaped into a tall cone.
 Harvest as quickly as possible once flower buds are visible.
 Keep plants well-watered throughout their growth.